fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

     </tbody>
 </table>

-## utteranceOpts` Option ##
+## <a name="utteranceopts-option"></a>`model.utteranceOpts` Configuration ##

 <div class="infusion-docs-note"><strong>Note:</strong> If needed, please read the [Component Configuration Options](ComponentConfigurationOptions.md) document for a full description of infusion component options.</div>

-The only option supported by the Text To Speech component is `utteranceOpts`.
-This option is a javascript object that contains attributes that users can use to define the behaviour of the [SpeechSynthesisUtterance instance](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#utterance-attributes) (a part of the web speech API that the Text To Speech component interacts with).
+Configuration of the Text To Speech component can be done through `model.utteranceOpts`.
+This model path is a Javascript object that contains attributes that users can use to define the behaviour of the [SpeechSynthesisUtterance instance](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#utterance-attributes) (a part of the web speech API that the Text To Speech component interacts with).

 <div class="infusion-docs-note"><strong>Note:</strong> Not all speech synthesizers support all these attributes and some may take different ranges.</div>